Cars with Magnesium Engine Blocks

 Brief History of Engine Materials

-What is Magnesium Alloy?
+What is a Magnesium Alloy?

 Advantages of Using Magnesium Engine Blocks